Build a business case for milk and whey powders

 The removal of water to create milk powder prevents the growth of micro-organisms and facilitates the preservation and storage of milk constituents.
 Spray drying is one of the most convenient techniques for producing milk powders and for stabilising milk constituents.

 Before spray drying, the milk undergoes several processes, including heat treatment, cream separation, mixing, membrane filtration, evaporation and homogenisation.

 Manufacturing high-value, high-quality milk or whey powder is a tight-knit operation encompassing several important steps.

 We design the processes and manufacture state-of-the-art equipment for membrane filtration, heat treatment, evaporation, crystallisation and drying.

 A closer look at the processes

-Membrane filtration is a unique technology that complements evaporation and spray drying of milk products and whey streams.
+Membrane filtration is a unique technology that complements the evaporation and spray-drying of milk products and whey streams.
 It is applied in various ways in powder processing.